rackspace-orchestration-templates/drupal-small/README.md

 and will be automatically synchronized to all secondary nodes.

 MySQL is being hosted on a Cloud Database instance, running MySQL 5.6.
-Backups for MySQL are provided by [Holland](http://wiki.hollandbackup.org/), which is running on the Master server.

 Backups are configured using Cloud Backups.
-The Master server is configured to back up /var/spool/holland and /var/www once per week, and to retain these backups for 30 days.
+The Master server is configured to back up /var/www once per week, and to retain these backups for 30 days.

-In order to restore the Database from backup, you will need to first restore /var/spool/holland from the appropriate Cloud Backup.
-After you have done so, you will need to log into the Master server and restore the Holland backup to the Cloud Database via the MySQL client.
-For more assistance, please contact your Support team.

 Monitoring is configured to verify that Apache is running on both the Master and all secondary servers, as well as that the Cloud Load Balancer is